Have you been discriminated against in the workplace?

 • Race/colour/nationality/ethnic or national origins

-In this context discrimination is treating one person less favourably than another on one of the nine grounds above.
+In this context discrimination is treating one person less favourably than another, in a comparable situation, on one of the nine grounds above.

 Section 2 of the Employment Equality Act, 1998 defines the various discriminatory grounds eg